 Welcome to the official website of The Bray Cualann Historical Society

-Due to the current Covid19 restrictions, our January 2021 AGM and Monthly Talks will be postponed until further notice.
-All 2020 paid memberships will remain valid for the year 2021.
+Due to the current Covid19 restrictions, our Monthly Talks will be postponed until further notice.
+All 2020 paid memberships will remain valid for the year 2021, and this will be reviewed again later this year.

 Wicklow in the revolutionary decade (part 1, North).